sukritsingh/sukritsingh.github.io/README.md

 please bear with me for any ugliness/confusion that may appear on this github repository.

-This repository is run using Jekyll.
+This repository is run using Hugo.

 You can use the [editor on GitHub](https://github.com/sukritsingh/sukritsingh.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub I've set up a Github Actions to deploy Hugo to rebuild the pages, from the content in my Markdown files.

 ### Markdown